bltbit/showdown/checkpoints.md

     - this will need to be a component that comes from `useRevolver`
     - convert to `index.tsx`
     - add css styling to size and contain it

+## Commit, Push, and Compare

+- Commit your work to `my-checkpoint-110`
+- Push to your fork
+- Compare using a mock pull request
+- Are there any unintended differences?
+Fix them now.
+- Questions or problems?
+[Report an issue](https://github.com/bltbit/showdown/issues) to the Showdown repository.

+## Review

+This is a good example of an intermediate step, or a proof of concept step.
+Sometimes called a "spike", we roughed out how we might want the snack tray and revolver cylinder to look.

+---

 ### Part 2: Cylinder alignment and spent shot markers